tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades: add a ring of probes along the outside of the bounds to correctly sample upper probes from lower probes that live on the edge (e.g., outside of a fully valid bilinear interpolation cage)
-- radiance-cascades: consider replacing "run continuously" with a play butt
+- radiance-cascades: consider replacing "run continuously" with a play button, like shadertoy
+- radiance-cascades: consider adding an environment light to the 2d demo

 ## Pending
 - radiance-cascades: add another debug flag that flips between dda and constant sized stepping